 Smell is one of those senses that we probably take a little bit for granted.
 It is closely connected to taste.
-While the taste buds in your tongue identify a taste, the nerves in your nose identify smell.
-Smell invokes memory.
+While the taste buds in your tongue identify a taste, the nerves in your nose identify the smell.
+Smell invokes a memory.
 How can we use this to our advantage on a paranormal investigation?
 Could we incorporate it as part of the Singapore theory?

 Following on from the above, I mentioned how the spell of Old Spice would automatically take me to memories of my Grand Father.
-The smell of tequila reminds of a messy party at my Sister in Law's house and something I can no longer drink as a result (we have all been there).
+The smell of tequila reminds me of a messy party at my Sister in Law's house and something I can no longer drink as a result (we have all been there).
 Smell also makes us feel different emotions.
 Perfume companies know this well and certain fragrances can 'empower' or even 'calm' you.
 Aromatherapy is used with essential oils where the fragrance is said to travels when you inhale from your olfactory nerves directly to the center of the brain which is considered to be the emotional center of the brain.
 Put simply, smell is extremely powerful.

 Otherwise known as Paranormal Stimuli’ or theTheory of Familiaristion, it is recreating some sort of act or environment which may be ‘familiar’ to the spirits and therefore may induce some sort of response.
 Commonly people may reenact an activity in costume or play a song true to the time period.
 Maybe they will use certain trigger objects like cigarettes in an old prison etc. Something they feel may be familiar to a spirit to encourage them to come forward.
 Why not incorporate smell?